litamartinez/litamartinez/README.md

 Hi!
-I'm Lita and this is my GitHub repo.
+I'm Lita, and this is my GitHub repo.

-I'm currently learning how to interface with different hardware & sensors for wearable tech and citizen science applications.
+This is where I'll publish some of my data projects, along with other bits of code that I write along the way.
 Stay tuned.

 <!---
 ¡Eso es divertido!
---->
+---!>